samhagin/Capstone/README.md

 - textblob

 # Deployment
-To deploy the application, ensure you have MySQL running, then modify dbconn
+To deploy the application, ensure you have MySQL running, then modify dbconnect.py and config.ini to include your database connection details and API key from Polygon.io ( used to fetch stock data )

 # Database Setup